raandree/DscConfig.M365/README.md

 - [Microsoft365DSC](https://github.com/microsoft/Microsoft365DSC) - The underlying DSC resource module for Microsoft 365
 - [Microsoft365DscWorkshop](https://github.com/raandree/Microsoft365DscWorkshop) - The deployment framework for managing configurations

+> **Important:** DscConfig.M365 is not meant to be installed separately.
+It is automatically included as a dependency by Microsoft365DscWorkshop through its PSDepend configuration in the RequiredModules.psd1 file.

 ## Purpose

 This project serves as the middle layer in a three-tier architecture for Microsoft 365 configuration management: